MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

           print (evalState tick3 5)
 ```

-If still not clear, try to read about `Reader` and `Writer` monads and looks [here](http://adit.io/posts/2013-06-10-three-useful-monads.html).
+If still not clear, try to read about `Reader` and `Writer` monads and look [here](http://adit.io/posts/2013-06-10-three-useful-monads.html) or into the classic [LYAH](http://learnyouahaskell.com/for-a-few-monads-more#state).

 ### Random in Haskell

-When you are using `System.Random`, you work with `State` - `State` is the generator for pseudorandom numbers (some equation with "memory").
+When you are using `System.Random`, you work with `State`: `State` is the generator for pseudorandom numbers (some equation with "memory").

 ```haskell
 import System.Random